Tower of London See the Crown Jewels

 - Come up close to the astounding Crown Jewels

-- Please select your chosen day of visit and if a timeslot is needed, please select one.
-Otherwise, you are free to enter at any time during entry hours.
+- Please select your chosen date of visit.
+If your chosen date does not require a timeslot, you are free to enter at any time on that date.

 - Refunds are available if you cancel your tickets more than 48 hours before your travel date.

 The last Yeoman Warder tour starts at 2.30pm (winter) and 3.30pm (summer).

 Concession prices are applicable subject to a valid ID.